mohd-akram/blog/_posts/2020-01-20-fix-wsl-file-system-behavior.md

    options="metadata,case=dir,umask=22,fmask=111"
    ```

-   If you're on a Windows version prior to Windows 10, version 1909 (you can
-   check by running `reg query "HKLM\SOFTWARE\Microsoft\Windows
+2. Check your umask setting by running `umask` in WSL.
+If it's `0000`, you'll
-   NT\CurrentVersion" /v ReleaseId` in Windows), you'll also need to add `umask
-   022` to `~/.profile`.
-This can be done by running `echo "umask 022" >>
+   need to add `umask 022` to `~/.profile`.
+This can be done by running `echo
-   ~/.profile` in WSL to add it to the end of the file.
+   "umask 022" >> ~/.profile` to add it to the end of the file.

-2. Close all instances of WSL then run `wsl -t distribution_name` replacing
+3. Close all instances of WSL then run `wsl -t distribution_name` replacing
    `distribution_name` with the name of your distribution.
 To get a list of
    them, run `wsl -l`.